codemiller/railsgirls.github.com/_posts/2013-11-12-openshift.markdown

 The terminal output should include a URL; open a browser window and go to the application URL to view the sample Rails application (the URL will have the form http://openshiftapp-*yourdomain*.rhcloud.com).

-__COACH__: Explain version control systems and what 'git clone' means.
+__COACH__: Explain what Git is and why we use version control systems.

 #### Add version control